 It takes a bit more than one hour to get to Verona from Venice.

-Verona is great for a day trip from Venice but of course you can stay there overnight, too.
-I highly suggest, picking a hotel directly in the city center and I would choose this hotel for my next Verona trip.
+Verona is great for a day trip from Venice, but of course, you can stay there overnight, too.

 Wait, where is Milan?
-As you can see, some top places, like Lake Como and Milan, are not on the list.
-They surely are lovely and have their charm, but with limited time (meaning less than three or even four weeks in Italy) for the first time, I suggest the places mentioned above.
+As you can see, some top places, like Lake Como and Milan or the Dolomites, are not on the list.
+They surely are lovely and the Dolomites are actually breathtaking and have their charm, but with limited time (meaning less than three or even four weeks in Italy) for the first time, I suggest the places mentioned above.

-However, you can never spend enough time in Italy and 14 days in Italy is surely not enough (not even two weeks), so this first-time Italy itinerary will just whet your appetite for the country and you can see more of it on your next trip.
+2 weeks in Italy is surely not enough, so it will just whet your appetite for Italy, and you can see more of it on your next trip.